alefbee/popcorn-archives/USAGE.md

     # Get your key from themoviedb.org, then save it:
     poparch config --key YOUR_TMDB_API_KEY
     ```
--   **Finding Your Database:**
-    To see the exact location of your local database file:
+-   **Enabling/Disabling Logging:**
+    Logging is disabled by default.
+You must enable it to start recording events.
     ```bash
+    # To enable logging
+    poparch config --logging on

+    # To disable logging
+    poparch config --logging off
+    ```
+-   **Finding Your Data Paths:**
+    To see the exact location of your configuration, database, and log files:
+    ```bash
-    poparch config --show-path
+    poparch config --show-paths
     ```

 ---